cscott/TurtleScript/README.rst

-   Then we can make a special "numeric string" subclass of string, used for strings which can be parsed as ``uint32_t`` numbers (ie, valid array indices).
+   Then we can make a special "numeric string" subclass of string, used for strings which can be parsed as ``uint32_t`` numbers (ie, valid array indices) and represented internally as a tagged integer.
    (If length > 10 or any of the first 10 characters is not a digit, then it's not a numeric string.
 Negative integers are not numeric strings.)
 This lets us implement array indexing efficiently as a method of ``NumericString``::